Opposites A-Frack

 "Opposites A-Frack" is the fifth episode in the twenty-sixth season of the American animated television series The Simpsons, and the 557th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by Valentina L. Garza.
 It first aired on the Fox network in the United States on November 2, 2014.

+In this episode, Mr. Burns hires Homer to get the mineral rights from the town residents when the local assemblywoman stops his fracking operation while she also starts a relationship with him.
+Jane Fonda guest starred as Maxine Lombard.
+The episode received positive reviews.